 As a lessee, the Company has ground and office leases which are classified as operating and financing leases.
-As of December 31, 2023, these leases had remaining terms of three to 65 years and a weighted average remaining lease term of 50 years.
-Right-of-use assets and lease liabilities have been included within other assets and other liabilities on the Company's consolidated balance sheet as follows (in thousands):
+As of December 31, 2024, these leases had remaining terms of two to 64 years and a weighted average remaining lease term of 50 years.
+Right-of-use assets and lease liabilities have been included within other assets and other liabilities on the Company's consolidated balance sheets as follows (in thousands):